 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - More heavily discounted: Has been available for much longer (launched in March 2013).

-Advantages of the Olympus PEN E-PL9:
+Arguments in favor of the Olympus PEN E-PL9: